Pioneer Living History Museum

 The Pioneer Living History Museum is located at 3901 W. Pioneer Road in Phoenix, Arizona.
-The museum, also known as Pioneer Village, has 30 historic original and reconstructed buildings from the 1880s and early 1900s on its 90-acre property.
+The museum, also known as Pioneer Arizona, has 30 historic original and reconstructed buildings from the 1880s and early 1900s on its 90-acre property.

 History

 In 1956, a group of Arizona history enthusiasts became concerned about the razing and demolition of historical buildings in the state Arizona as a result of new construction by land developers.
 This group formed the "Pioneer Arizona Foundation, Inc. Among the notable founders of the foundation were former Governor Paul Fannin, Senator Barry Goldwater, Senator Carl Hayden, and Wesley Bolin.

 The main goal of the foundation was to save some of the historical buildings that were built between the years 1870 and 1910.
 The members of the foundation believed that by saving these buildings and by creating an atmosphere of the era, future generations would benefit by learning about what the early pioneers of the west went through.
 The foundation purchased 90 acres of land in north Phoenix and the museum was inaugurated in February 15, 1969.
-Among the exhibits found in the museum is the Exhibit Hall Firearms, Tools, Locks & Keys.

 In July 2010, the property where the museum is situated was put up in auction.
 Great Western Historical LLC outbid Phoenix in the state-land auction.
 According to one of the new owners, Eric Roles: "The state will not permit private lands, which the museum lands will become once the purchase transaction is closed, to serve water and wastewater from state leased lands."
 Therefore, the owners ordered the closure of the museum.
 The city purchased the land and a water line to the museum site was built and the museum was able to continue its operations.